Grapycal/Grapycal/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen)](https://github.com/eri24816/Grapycal/pulls)
 [![GitHub contributors](https://img.shields.io/github/contributors/eri24816/grapycal)](https://github.com/eri24816/Grapycal/graphs/contributors)
 </div>
 Grapycal is a general-purpose visual programming language based on Python.
-It provides a web-based editor for writing and runnig programs as a graph.
+It provides a web-based editor for writing and runnimg programs as a graph.

 The goal of this project is to make a programming language align with human perception at best, while being powerful with the help of Python, its backend.